IELTS Writing Task 2 Sample 39 - Nowadays we are producing more and more rubbish

-More consuming produces more waste.
+More consuming produce more waste.
 Government and businesses encourage consuming because it leads to high profits and development of state economy.
-They are not interested in the situation there a person is going to use something for a long time.
+They are not interested in using something for a long time.
 Society is being bombarded with commercials, pleading to buy, for instance, a new mobile phone; buying new things because throwing away old but good things.

 In addition, everyone should become concerned about the future of human beings and our planet.
 If we do not wish to be buried in rubbish, we should think twice before buying things we do not need.

 (This model answer has been prepared by the site developer.
 However, please note that this is just one example out of many possible answers.)

 Nowadays humans are producing more and more rubbish.
 Scientists argue why this problem appears in human life.
 The role of governments in reducing the amount of rubbish should be more or less.

 The amount of waste we produce has increased.
 This problem is a result of our consumer culture.
 Advertisers encourage us to buy the newest fashions.
 If something breaks, we throw it away and buy a new one.
 Products are not made to last.
 The amount of household waste is growing because most foods are sold non-biodegradable plastic packaging.
 This waste ends up in landfill sites.
 People do not think about the consequences of dropping rubbish.
 They assume that somebody is responsible for cleaning the streets, but they do not know who is this somebody.
 Most of the litter seen on streets is fast food packaging.
 The plastic packaging does not break down easily.